Kidney stones: Diagnosis, treatment, and prevention

 During this procedure, the doctor uses a special machine to direct shock waves at the stone.
 The waves pass through the soft tissues of the body and shatter the hard stone on contact.
 It is then pulverized into smaller particles that can be passed in the urine more easily.

-For additional information on the prevention and treatment of kidney stones, visit the National Kidney Foundation®.
+Visit the National Kidney Foundation® for additional information on the prevention and treatment of kidney stones.